bahodge/certified-scrum-master/csm.md

 - Sprint Planning (decide what will happen during the sprint)
 - Daily Scrum (what work will happen for the day)
 - Sprint Review (demo to stakeholders and get feedback)
-- Sprint Retrospective (Product owner, development team and scrum master only)
+- Sprint Retrospective (Product owner, Development Team and scrum master only)

 #### Artifacts